Theosophy: Influence on the arts and culture

 Many important figures, in particular within the humanities and the arts, were involved in the Theosophical movement and influenced by its teachings.
 Prominent scientists who had belonged to the Theosophical Society included the inventor Thomas Edison, the biologist Alfred Russel Wallace, and the chemist William Crookes.

-Theosophy also exerted an influence on the arts.

-Theosophy was also an influence over a number of early pioneers of abstract art.
+Theosophy also exerted an influence on the arts, and was especially formative for many early pioneers of abstract art.
 Hilma af Klint's development of abstraction was directly tied to her work with the Theosophical Society, with the aim of presenting and preserving spiritual concepts visually.
-The Russian expressionist and pioneering abstract painter Wassily Kandinsky was also very interested in Theosophy and Theosophical ideas about colour.
+The same was true for the Russian expressionist and pioneering abstract painter Wassily Kandinsky, who was interested in Theosophy and Theosophical ideas about colour.
 The Dutch abstract artist Piet Mondrian was also influenced by Theosophical symbolism.

 Theosophical ideas were also an influence on the Irish literary movement of the late 19th and early 20th century, with writers such as Charles Johnston, George Russell, John Eglinton, Charles Weeks, and William Butler Yeats having an interest in the movement.
 The American adventure fiction writer Talbot Mundy included Theosophical themes in many of his works.
 He had abandoned his previous allegiance to Christian Science to join the Theosophical faction led by Tingley, joining the Society in 1923 and settling at the Point Loma community.

-The turn-of-the-20th century Russian composer Alexander Scriabin, whose metaphysical and mystical views greatly influenced his tonal system and compositional output, became interested in theosophy while living in Brussels from 1909–10.
+The turn-of-the-20th century Russian composer Alexander Scriabin, whose metaphysical and mystical views greatly influenced his tonal system and compositional output, became interested in Theosophy while living in Brussels from 1909–10.
+Other composers whose music was influenced by theosophical concerns include Gustav Holst, Luigi Russolo, Cyril Scott and Edmund Rubbra.

+Mark Frost cites Theosophy as a direct influence in the writing and creation of the television series Twin Peaks, which itself includes a 'white lodge'.

+The character Obadiah Archer from the Valiant Comics universe series "Archer & Armstrong" draws his abilities from Theosophic belief, and the series makes multiple references to Theosophy, Anthroposophy, Völkisch movement and other esoteric schools of thought that believe in the Akashic Plane.
+The series also ties in the Fascist history of these groups, with a group of connected Nazis living in Tibet.
+Obadiah Archer is implied to be one of the ascended masters in the Theosophy tradition.